-When the investigation is completed, we will make a decision and when appropriate, the employee will be informed that remedial action has been taken but may not be told information that ORCAA deems to be confidential.
+When the investigation is completed, we will decide and when appropriate, the employee will be informed that remedial action has been taken but may not be told information that ORCAA deems to be confidential.
 If we determine that a violation of this policy has occurred, corrective action will be taken promptly.